MicrosoftDocs/ai-builder/ai-builder-docs/azure-openai-model-pauto.md

 AI-generated content can be factually incorrect, inappropriate, or biased.
 We strongly recommend that you institute a practice of inserting [human oversight](azure-openai-textgen.md#human-oversight) in workflows that use AI-generated text before it's posted or used anywhere.

-In the following example, we send the AI-generated summary of a text by email after a human reviews it.
+In the following example, you send the AI-generated summary of a text by email after a human reviews it.

 1. Select **+ New step** > **Approvals**.